Webhooks

 Under the hood, Zammad sends a POST request to a third-party URL (“API endpoint”) you specify in the New Webhook dialog and select it in the New Trigger dialog.
 The application server behind this URL/endpoint must be configured to receive messages from Zammad and handle the attached data accordingly.

-Screenshot of the creation of a new webhook in Zammad
+Screenshot new Webhook in Zammad

 Webhook requests from Zammad contain the following JSON data about new/incoming tickets: